jorgegv/rage1/doc/SINGLE-USE-BLOBS.md

 - A table in an ASM file will be generated with the SUB data needed for loading and running the code at the proper addresses

+- An ORDER parameter can be used to indicate how the SUBs must be executed.
+  If no ORDER is specified, SP1BUF will be run first, then DSBUF.
+If ORDER is provided, the SUBs will be run in ascending ORDER.

 ## RAGE1 startup changes

 - The SUBs will run at the very beginning of the program, even before any